-With 3 full-time staff in the Philippines, plus contractors for bigger jobs as they come in, we have assembled a solid team with good skills and a positive work environment.
+With 3 full-time staff in the Philippines, plus numerous contractors for bigger jobs, we have assembled a solid team with good skills and a positive work environment.
 Sure, part of this may be down to luck, but the processes we had in place from the very beginning have played a major role in this success.
 If you’re at the stage in your business where you’re thinking of outsourcing, I want to give you the best chance of success by sharing some useful tips that we’ve learned through our hiring experiences.

-If the following things are happening in your business, it is proabably time to take the plunge:
+If the following things are happening in your business, it is probably time to take the plunge:

 - You’re spending too much time working in areas that you either dislike or aren’t good at.
 For me, book-keeping was my nemesis.
 I hated book-keeping and I was no good at it.
 Hiring a bookkeeper was therefore a no-brainer.
 It freed my time to concentrate on the things I was good at, therefore saving me money and stress.